heroiclabs/nakama-dotnet/README.md

 [Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
 Features include user accounts, chat, social, matchmaker, realtime multiplayer, and [much more](https://heroiclabs.com).

 This client implements the full API and socket options with the server.
-It's written in C# with minimal dependencies to support Unity, Xamarin, Godot, and other engines and frameworks.
+It's written in C# with minimal dependencies to support Unity, Xamarin, Godot, XNA, and other engines and frameworks.

 Full documentation is online - https://heroiclabs.com/docs